JMicallef9/word-list-generator/README.md

 The script will ask you whether you want to filter the resulting word list via Anki decks.
 If this option is selected, then any words appearing anywhere in a given Anki deck will be removed from the word list.
 To use this feature, make sure you have Anki installed and that it includes the AnkiConnect add-on.
 The add-on can be installed by selecting Tools > Add-ons > Browse & Install in Anki, and inputting 2055492159 in the text box labelled Code.

 Finally, the script will ask for a filename for the output word list file.
 This file will always be provided in .csv format.

+## Notes

+There is another script in the repository: script_with_translations.py.
+The purpose of this script is to provide word lists with translations in a user-specified language.
+This script is not yet complete and is a work in progress.